CancerDataAggregator/CDA-HelpDesk/docs/source/Schema.md

 ### Mapping
 (subject_S)=
 #### Subject

+All GDC, PDC, and IDC field names use a 'dot' notation to specify the paths.
+The first word denotes the endpoints that the field is taken from, such as "file(s)" or "case(s)".
+The rest of the field name is as seen in GDC and PDC documentation for those endpoints.
+Since we extract all IDC data from one pivot table which is written oriented around files, we use "files" as the endpoint for all fields from IDC.

 | Common Data Format (present in CDA) | GDC field name                                                         | PDC field name                     | IDC field name                   |
 | ----------------------------------- | ---------------------------------------------------------------------- | ---------------------------------- | -------------------------------- |
 | id                                  | case.submitter\_id                                                     | cases.case\_submitter\_id          | files.PatientID                  |